Day in the Life

 March 09, 1838 ~ Friday

-9 I spent the day in writing [FIGURE] 4 I wrote two letters one to the [FIGURE] Bishop & Presidency in Zion & the
+9 I spent the day in writing A hand pointing to the right 4 I wrote two letters one to the A hand pointing to the right Bishop & Presidency in Zion & the

 the other to Elder M Holmes in Mass we spent the night at father Luce